beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

 ![](\img\post\Linear-Algebra\pic2.png)

+#### QR Decomposition

+Any  square matrix A may be decomposed as A = QR where Q is an orthogonal matrix (its columns are orthogonal unit vectors $$O^T Q = QQ^T = I $$ ) and R is an upper triangular matrix (right triangular matrix).If A is invertible, then the factorization is unique if we require the diagonal elements of R to be positive.

 ## Eigenvector & Eigenvalue

 If T is a linear transformation from a vector space V over a field F into itself(V) and $$\vec v$$ is a not a zero vector, then  $$\vec v$$ is an __eigenvector__ of T if  $$T\left(\vec v\right)$$  is a scalar multile of v.
 It can be written: